Unity-Technologies/DOTS-training-samples/README.md

    <ul>
 <li>Resources (green discs) spawn in the middle.
 Yellow bees spawn in the yellow base.
 Blue bees spawn in the blue base.</li>
+<li>Resources spawned at the same location will stack on top of each other.</li>
 <li>Bees pick up resources and drop them in their base.</li>
 <li>When a resource hits the ground of a base, it explodes, spawning several bees of that base's color.</li>
 <li>Bees not carrying resources may attack and destroy enemy bees carrying resources.</li>
 <li>A destroyed bee emmits bee fragments and blood splatters, and the resource falls to the ground.
 Blood splatters on surfaces shrink to nothing over time.</li>
 <li>Each bee's displayed scale oscilates along all three axes, but this is just a visual effect.
 Collisions are not affected.</li>
 <li>Keyboard controls allow the user to reset the simulation.</li>
+<li>Pointer clicks spawn additional resources at the point clicked (determined by casting a ray from the cursor).</li>
    </ul>
 </details>